-As a time capsule of swinging London – from CND protests to dolly birds – it is first rate and Peter Whitehead’s single roving camera has somehow captured the era’s youthful naughtiness and daring in a way that’s timeless.
+As a time capsule of Swinging London – from CND protests to dolly birds – it is first rate, and Peter Whitehead’s single roving camera has somehow captured the era’s youthful naughtiness and daring in a timeless way.

 The Pink Floyd